 OFCG CURRENTLY HAS A SHORT WAIT LIST FOR NEW GARDENERS!
-IF YOU ARE INTERESTED IN A PLOT FOR 2018 PLEASE GO TO OUR CONTACT US PAGE AND COMPLETE THE FORM WITH YOUR INFORMATION TO BE PLACED ON OUR WAIT LIST!!
+IF YOU ARE INTERESTED IN A PLOT PLEASE GO TO OUR CONTACT US PAGE AND COMPLETE THE FORM WITH YOUR INFORMATION TO BE PLACED ON OUR WAIT LIST!!

 Winning Recipes from our Fall Picnic

 Anna Stebbins' salsa was the top choice at our picnic tasting competition.
 Here's her winning recipe:

 1- 1/2lbs fresh Anaheim chiles, seeded and chopped

 1/4 cup fresh cilantro leaves, chopped (optional)In large pot combine all ingredients except cilantro and heat to simmering.
 Simmer 10 min, then stir in cilantro if using.

 Pack mixture into hot sterilized pint or half pint canning jars, leaving 1/2" head space.
 Adjust lids and bands to seal and process in boiling water bath, covering tops of jars 1-2" with water.
 Process 30 minutes at our altitude.
 Yield: 6-8 pints Refrigerate after opening.

 Chris Scott's Raspberry Jalapeño Jam recipe:

 Makes 8-10 (6 oz.) jars of jam

 Note: This jam isn’t overly spicy.
 It tastes like a classic raspberry jam, with a punch of heat at the end.